 There are course requisites for this subject.
 See access conditions.

-The subject introduces students to a range of public management leadership perspectives and paradigms relevant to local government to help develop critical thinking, contextual knowledge and leadership acumen.
+The subject introduces students to a range of public management leadership perspectives and paradigms to help develop the critical thinking and contextual knowledge that builds leadership acumen.
 The content has been designed to be practitioner focused and is underpinned by historical and contemporary leadership theory and stimulus.
-Drawing from recent literature, thought leadership opinion pieces, sector frameworks and existing case studies, the subject introduces a range of stimulus for professionals working in local government contexts to review perspectives and experiences of public sector leadership and apply this to their own context.
+Drawing from recent literature, thought leadership opinion pieces, sector frameworks and existing case studies, the subject introduces a range of stimulus for professionals to review perspectives and experiences of public sector leadership and apply this to their own context.

-The subject adopts a multifaceted approach recognising that contemporary local government leadership can be interpreted and enacted in many different ways.
-Through lectures, workshops, readings, guest presenters from the sector and discussion with peers, the subject explores the case for building leadership capability across local government given the unique challenges, pressures and influences of working in the sector.
-Topic areas are examined through the specific lens of leadership and include working politically; contextual influences; indigenous wisdom; change and reform; 'public value' creation; ethics and the public interest; workforce equity and diversity; place and communities; working adaptively; systems thinking; intergovernmental relationships; and innovation.
+The subject draws on the lens of contemporary local government leadership thinking and practice to help students understand how leadership for public good can be interpreted and enacted in many different ways.
+Through the online lectures, workshops and peers discussions, the subject explores the case for building leadership capability across local government and the wider public sector given the unique challenges, pressures and influences of working for the public good.
+Topic areas are examined through the specific lens of leadership and include working politically; contextual influences; indigenous wisdom; change and reform; 'public value' creation; ethics and the public interest; workforce equity and diversity; place and communities; working adaptively; systems thinking; intergovernmental

 Detailed subject description.